International Summer Internship 2025

 How do you apply?

-Simple: Send us an email including a letter (between 0.5 and 1 pages) outlining your motivation, your interest in astronomy, previous activities and experience, why you are interested in this internship and, if applicable, any science-related career plans you might have.
-Please also add a brief CV (including your year and month of birth and the year and month you expect to finish high school), your latest school report and, if possible, a letter of recommendation from a science teacher or informal science educator who knows you well.
+Simple: Prepare the following documents and upload them using our dedicated application form: a letter (between 0.5 and 1 pages) outlining your motivation, your interest in astronomy, previous activities and experience, why you are interested in this internship and, if applicable, any science-related career plans you might have, a brief CV (including your year and month of birth and the year and month you expect to finish high school), your latest school report and, if possible, a letter of recommendation from a science teacher or informal science educator who knows you well.
+Please note that we are only accepting applications via the application form.

 What about costs?
 And accommodation?